dylibso/chicory/wasi/README.md

 ## How to use

-As a host who is running Wasm modules, WASI is just a collection of host imports that you need to provide to a wasi-compiled module when instantiating it.
+As a host who is running Wasm modules, WASI is just a collection of imports that you need to provide to a wasi-compiled module when instantiating it.
 You'll also need to configure some options for how these functions behave and what the module can and cannot do.